 I had a text from forty-five minutes earlier: ‘aren’t you coming to the meeting?’

-My brain went into minor panic mode while my stomach knotted.
+My brain went into panic mode while my stomach knotted.
 Not only had I forgotten, I hadn’t even checked my phone in time to make it to part of the meeting.
-I typed out an apology, and proceeded to have a miserable, stressed out day.
+I typed out an apology, and proceeded to have a miserable, stressed-out day.

 Not because I was in trouble.
 I knew I wasn’t.
-I wasn’t the first one to forget.
+I wasn’t the first one to forget a meeting.
 Not because any of the other managers were mad.
 I knew they weren’t.
 But I’d failed.
 I was supposed to do something and I’d forgotten.